For first time since war, Greek Cypriots mark Epiphany in ghost town

 But optimism is also tempered by past failures.
 And talks have barely touched upon issues like redrawing ethnic boundaries or dealing with the property claims of thousands of internally displaced people.

-"What is happening today maybe gives a message that we can expect a very productive 2016," said Alexis Gallons, the Greek Cypriot mayor-in-exile of Famagusta.
+"What is happening today maybe gives a message that we can expect a very productive 2016," said Alexis Galanos, the Greek Cypriot mayor-in-exile of Famagusta.

 "I don't want to be over-optimistic, because many times up to now we have been disappointed but there is all around a cautious optimism," he told Reuters Television.